nagulmeera07/ScalarTransportFoam-/README.md

 | 10 | (1 0 0)     | 1e-2                    |  ∂T/∂t + ∇·(uT) = D<sub>T</sub> ∆T  |
 | 11 | (1 0 0)     | 1e0                     |  ∂T/∂t + ∇·(uT) = D<sub>T</sub> ∆T|

+- This sequesce is followed in this repo. like scalarTransportFoam_1, scalarTransportFoam_2 upto scalarTransportFoam_11.

 ---

 ## How to run